nhu-yen-315/Analyze-ecommerce-website-with-SQL/README.md

 - **Web performance analysis**: track web performance with key metrics like **total visit**, **page views** and **number of transactions**.
 - **Revenue analysis**: analyze revenue by **traffic source**.
-- **User behavior analysis**: explore the behavior of purchasers and non-purchasers; analyze the **customer journey** from "view product" to "purchase".
+- **User engagement analysis**: explore the behavior of purchasers and non-purchasers; analyze the **customer journey** from "view product" to "purchase".
 - **Best-selling product analysis**: analyze the best-selling product by month and products frequently purchased together.

 These analyses are useful to: